triularity/extit/README.txt

 This package contains 3 main components:
- * IV - The interface version library
+ * iv - The interface version library
- * ExtIt - The core plugin/extention library.
+ * extit - The core plugin/extention library.
- * IF - Standard ExtIt interfaces.
+ * stdif - Standard interfaces.

 COMPILING
 ---------

+A C99 build environment is required (or one with augmented stdint.h / stdbool.h files).

 This project uses Cmake (2.8.12+).
 Configuration options are: